solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 ```

 Why were we unable to do that?
 Because we need to **burn all** the tokens inside
-it, to close the account.
-After burning **ALL** the tokens in the ATA you can
+it to close the account.
+After burning **ALL** the tokens in the ATA you can use
-use the same command to close the associated token account.
+the same command to close the associated token account.

 Go back to step 6 and burn all the tokens inside your ATA, And then let’s try
 closing the account.